-The most common are those to the lower extremities, especially to the tibia (shinbone) fibula (calf) and femur (thigh).
-Upper extremity fractures tend to occur with the humerus (forelimb/upper arm), ulna (elbow bone), radius (larger of two bones in the forearm), hand and wrist.
-Other types of fractures sustained in a pedestrian accident include spine, pelvis and ribs.
+The most common are those to the lower extremities, especially to the tibia (shinbone) fibula (calf), and femur (thigh).
+Upper extremity fractures tend to occur with the humerus (forelimb/upper arm), ulna (elbow bone), radius (larger of two bones in the forearm), hand, and wrist.
+Other types of fractures sustained in a pedestrian accident include the spine, pelvis, and ribs.

 Fractures are more severe for older adults (55 years and up).
 They have a higher rate of bilateral fractures (such as both legs) and multiple fractures (such as an arm and leg).
 Osteoporosis can also be a factor since bones are already brittle.

 The type of bone fracture accident also impacts severity.
 For instance, a displaced fracture snaps the bone in half or sometimes into multiple pieces (called a comminuted fracture).
 In a closed fracture, the bone breaks but doesn’t puncture through the skin, whereas an open fracture does.
 This also poses the risk of infection, which can be life-threatening.